ryman1/keeweb-wiki/Engineering.md

 Pending tasks and unsolved problems
-- [ ] new code signing for windows
-- [ ] upgrade electron to v1.7 once it's stable
 - [ ] package updates to asar
 - [ ] replace bower with npm
 - [ ] allow to extend kdbxweb from plugins